Information for Students

 The library is open 24 hours a day, seven days a week, to the undergraduates, curent graduate students, fellows and staff of Trinity Hall only, using a university card for access.
-The library staff work from 9am to 5pm on weekdays and, in addition, a team of Library Support Staff made up of graduate students work in the evenings and at weekends during Full Term.
+The library is usually staffed between 9.00-1.00pm and 2.00-5.00pm and, in addition, a team of Library Support Staff made up of graduate students work in the evenings and at weekends during Full Term.

 Exceptionally, members of other colleges of the University may be admitted to the library to consult a book but should contact library staff for permission prior to any visit.
 Access is usually granted only if resources are unavailable elsewhere in the University, and borrowing is restricted to Trinity Hall’s undergraduates, current graduate students, fellows and staff.

 Students must register their University cards with the library before borrowing is permitted—please talk to library staff about this.